dhh1128/codecraft.co/taming-side-agreements.md

     comment: |
       David: thank you for pointing out the "side effect" of getting paid.
 Very à propos! :-)

       I agree about the value of TDD.
-I haven't used doctests very often, but I am at a loss to explain why--they're quite nifty.
+I haven't used doctests very often, but I am at a loss to explain why &mdash; they're quite nifty.
 One thing that I particularly like about them is that they are embedded in the code, *not* stored in a separate file.
 This makes it more likely that a programmer will actually read/be aware of the semantics they enforce.
 ---
 When I was a technical director at Symantec, I had to formally certify at the end of each quarter that I had not entered into any "side agreements" with customers.